florentink/website7/content/english/products/product-1.md

 - small
 - medium
 - large
-title: africanstyle
+title: Business-shoe
 ---

-africanstyle is a line of smartwatches produced by Apple Inc. It incorporates fitness tracking and health-oriented capabilities with integration with iOS and other Apple products and services.
+Business-shoe is a line of smartwatches produced by Apple Inc. It incorporates fitness tracking and health-oriented capabilities with integration with iOS and other Apple products and services.